 If you came directly to this page you may wish to see a map of this section first.

 Marcellina, unlike the other small towns covered in this section, is not situated in an easily defensible position.
 Its inhabitants in case of raids by the Saracens sought refuge inside a castle, known as Castrum Marcellini after the De Marcellinis, who owned it.
-The location of this castle is not entirely sure, because it was destroyed in 1220 by troops sent by the monks of S. Paolo fuori le mura to whom the Popes had assigned the fiefdom.
+The location of this castle is not entirely sure, because it was destroyed in 1220 by troops sent by the abbots of S. Paolo fuori le Mura to whom the Popes had assigned the fiefdom.
 Some walls in the olive groves along the road to Palombara are said to belong to that castle.